ceksudo/DAIRLab/README.md

-# resolution
+# DAIRLab
-Resolution AI Prototype Web Page and other Coding Resources
+Empowering the Youth to Solve Africa's most Pressing Challenges

 # How to Contribute

-We'd love to accept your contributions from the weekend paper reading under AI-Resaerch and general blog post under All-Resolution on the web page.
+We would love to accept contribution from your weekly research paper reading in the form of blog post.
+The following guid will help you to know how to contribute under the blog page session of the our website.